Chart Color Schemes

 Residential development activity is lower than average in Holsworthy - Wattle Grove according to AreaSearch's national comparison of local real estate markets

-Holsworthy-Wattle Grove has had about 54 dwelling approvals per year over the past five financial years, totalling 270 homes.
-As of FY-26, there have been 19 approvals.
-The population decline in recent years has not significantly impacted development activity, which remains adequate relative to other areas.
-New properties are constructed at an average cost of $487,000, similar to broader regional trends.
+Holsworthy-Wattle Grove has seen approximately 54 dwelling approvals per year over the past five financial years, totalling around 270 homes.
+In FY26 so far, there have been 21 recorded approvals.
+The population has declined recently, but development activity has remained adequate relative to this decline, benefiting buyers.
+New properties are constructed at an average expected cost of $487,000, aligning with broader regional trends.

 This financial year has seen $84.1 million in commercial development approvals, indicating high local commercial activity.
-Compared to Greater Sydney, Holsworthy-Wattle Grove has significantly less development activity, with 66.0% below the regional average per person.
-This typically reinforces demand and pricing for existing dwellings, reflecting market maturity and potential development constraints.
-New developments consist of 54.0% detached houses and 46.0% townhouses or apartments, showing an expanding range of medium-density options.
-This represents a shift from the area's current housing composition, which is 87.0% houses.
-The estimated population per dwelling approval is 340 people, indicating a quiet development environment.
+Compared to Greater Sydney, Holsworthy-Wattle Grove has significantly less development activity (66.0% below the regional average per person), which typically reinforces demand and pricing for existing dwellings.
+This is also lower than the national average, suggesting market maturity and potential development constraints.
+New developments consist of 54.0% detached houses and 46.0% townhouses or apartments, indicating an expanding range of medium-density options to cater to diverse price brackets.
+This represents a shift from the area's current housing composition (87.0% houses), suggesting decreasing availability of developable sites and reflecting changing lifestyles.
+The location has approximately 340 people per dwelling approval, indicating a low density market.

-By 2041, Holsworthy-Wattle Grove is projected to grow by 1,788 residents.
-Based on current development patterns, new housing supply should meet demand, potentially facilitating further population growth.
+By 2041, Holsworthy-Wattle Grove is projected to grow by 1,823 residents (based on the latest AreaSearch quarterly estimate).
+Assuming current development patterns continue, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development